JuliaClimate/ClimateTools.jl/README.md

 ### Reading a NetCDF file

-The entry point of `ClimateTools` is to load data with the `nc2julia` function.
+The entry point of `ClimateTools` is to load data with the `load` function.
 Optional polygon clipping feature is available.
 By providing such polygon, the `load` function  returns a `ClimGrid` with grid points contained in the polygon.

 ```julia
 C = load(filename::String, var::String; poly::Array, data_units::String, start_date::Date, end_date::Date)